Higher Diploma in Science in Data Analytics

 National College of Ireland,

-Please note: For the two year part-time ICT Conversion courses if you are unemployed and in receipt of a DEASP payment (including Farm Assist and Qualified Adults of Working Age) or Covid-19 PUP you are not eligible to enrol on a two year ICT Conversion Courses.
+Please note: For the two year part-time ICT Conversion courses if you are unemployed and in receipt of a DEASP payment (including Farm Assist and Qualified Adults of Working Age) you are not eligible to enrol on a two year ICT Conversion Courses.
 Please see https://www.springboardcourses.ie/eligibility

-The Higher Diploma in Science in Data Analytics (Online) course is a Level 8 programme aimed at graduates, professionals, or mature applicants who wish to upgrade their skills or simply look for career advancement in the Data Analytics domain.
+The Higher Diploma in Science in Data Analytics is a Level 8 online/blanded programme aimed at graduates, professionals, or mature applicants who wish to upgrade their skills or simply look for a career advancement in the field of Data Analytics

-The learners will study entirely online participating in online lectures, labs, continuous assessments and final examinations Lectures are delivered synchronously and are directed in e-learning mode, with learners being able to interact with the teaching staff live.
+Classes and laboratory sessions are delivered by experts in the fields of analytics, who are active in both academic and industry fields.
+The learners will participate in lectures, labs and assessments which are delivered in a directed e-learning mode, with learners being able to interact with the teaching staff live.
+Therefore, learners can study and upskill from anywhere in Ireland.
 Access to various additional resources and recording of the lectures is also provided.

 The content of this programme has been specifically designed to meet the demands of a growing industry.
 Teaching strategies such as online classes, formative assessment, provision of feedback and support classes are used throughout the programme.
 In addition, the practical nature of laboratory exercises across the majority of modules, exposes learners to industry-based technologies, techniques and best practices.
 Content is further contextualised through guest speakers and events hosted by the NCI Careers Office.